PauloHARocha/accentureChallenge/README.md

 ## About

-A small series of evaluate knowledge in Machine Learning.
+A set of questions to evaluate knowledge in Machine Learning.

 # Librarys and packages